 Wild morel mushrooms (Morchella spp.) are a favorite among chefs and dining connoisseurs who crave the delicious meaty flavor.
 There are as many as 70 species in the genus, but the ones more commonly gathered in the wild are the black morel (Morchella elata), the common morel (Morchella esculenta), and the late morel (Morchella deliciosa).

-Hunting for morel mushrooms in the spring becomes a sort of mythical quest for those who crave the meaty flavor of these forest dwellers.
+Hunting for morel mushrooms in the spring becomes a sort of mythical quest for those who crave these forest dwellers.
 The netted brown caps of the low-growing fungi are perfectly camouflaged in their woodland habitat, blending in with the leaf litter and decaying wood that nourishes morels from one season to the next.
 You don't need to have access to large tracts of forestland to enjoy morel mushrooms if you grow them at home.

-- Native Area: Forested areas throughout the Northern hemisphere|
+|Native Area||Forested areas throughout the Northern hemisphere|

-If your search for an indoor morel mushroom growing kit has come up empty, don't despair: Growing morel mushrooms indoors is nearly impossible for all but experts with access to the strictest laboratory conditions and equipment.
-To grow morel mushrooms, you must try to replicate their favorable growing conditions outdoors.
+In the classification of living organisms, morel mushrooms fall under the Fungi kingdom, not the Plantae kingdom.
+Mushrooms don't have roots and don't produce seeds.
+In some ways, they are as different from plants as they are from animals.
+Growing morel mushrooms indoors is nearly impossible for all but experts with access to the strictest laboratory conditions and equipment.
+To grow morel mushrooms at home, you must try to replicate their favorable growing conditions outdoors.
 If you don't experience success one season, try again, as morels have an unpredictable growing habit.